NOTICEBuilt on public records from USASpending.gov and SAM.gov. Not affiliated with any government agency.

 Who's a good fit

-Built for small janitorial contractors who are actively bidding.
+Built for small federal services and construction contractors who are actively bidding.

-If you have a SAM.gov registration and you've looked at a federal janitorial opportunity in the last few months, you're a fit.
+If you have a SAM.gov registration and you've looked at a federal services or construction opportunity recently, you're a fit.

 Apply now if you are